 \begin{enumerate}[label=(\roman{*}),noitemsep,nolistsep] \item HeuExploreLim and HeuAsYouGo appear to be attractive at the first sight because they are intuitive, easy to implement, and they do not require any channel model for given $\xi_{out}$ and $\xi_{relay}$.
 But, they are suboptimal, and we do not have any performance guarantee (e.g., the optimality gap w.r.t. the optimal algorithms OptExploreLim and OptAsYouGo).
 Hence, if we know the radio propagation model (e.g., $\eta$ and $\sigma$) exactly, and if $\xi_{out}$ and $\xi_{relay}$ are given, it is better to compute the optimal policies and then deploy according to them.

 \item Note that, the mean number of measurements made per step for the pure as-you-go approach is $1$, whereas it is $\frac{B}{\mathbb{E}(U)}$ under the explore-forward approach, where $\mathbb{E}(U)$ is the mean distance between successive relays.
 From the numerical results presented in this section, we find that, under the explore-forward approach, the mean number of measurements required will be at most $3$, and can be even less than $2$ depending on the situation.
-For applications that do not require rapid deployment, such as deployment in a large forest for monitoring purpose, this many measurements is affordable. {\em Hence, for the learning algorithms presented later in the paper, we will consider only explore-forward approach.}
+For applications that do not require rapid deployment, such as deployment in a large forest for monitoring purpose, this many measurements is affordable. {\em Hence, for the learning algorithms, we consider only explore-forward approach.}

 \item More importantly, in practice the propagation environment will not be known, and, in order to solve the problem defined in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}), we need to choose $\xi_{out}^*$ and $\xi_{relay}^*$ while deploying (as explained in Theorem~\ref{theorem:how-to-choose-optimal-Lagrange-multiplier}), if possible.
 But we cannot choose this pair if we do not have a prior knowledge of the propagation environment.
 Poor choice of $\xi_{out}$ and $\xi_{relay}$ might lead to violation of the constraints in the constrained problem defined in (\ref{eqn:constrained_problem_average_cost_with_outage_cost}), or might result in a higher mean power per step compared to the optimal mean power per step under the constraints.
-Hence, we need to adapt $\xi_{out}$ and $\xi_{relay}$ as deployment progresses; this has been explained later in this paper.
+Hence, we need to adapt $\xi_{out}$ and $\xi_{relay}$ as deployment progresses.
 The adaptive algorithms use the structure of the optimal policy OptExploreLim.

 \end{enumerate}